reactjs/react.dev/content/warnings/refs-must-have-owner.md

 *earlier versions of React*
 > Warning:
 >
-> addComponentAsRefTo(...): Only a ReactOwner can have refs.
+> addComponentAsRefTo(…): Only a ReactOwner can have refs.
 You might be adding a ref to a component that was not created inside a component's `render` method, or you have multiple copies of React loaded.

 This usually means one of three things: